Kavitakumri23/Day08/README.md

-# Day08
-Day 8 of DSA  → Learned and implemented Linear Search  in Java.  🚀
+ 🚀 Day 8 - Linear Search (Java)

+Today’s focus is Linear Search.
+Linear Search ek simple searching algorithm In this, we check the elements of the array one by one until the desired element is found.